VishnuGurudathan/nifi-examples/csv-to-mysql-and-kafka/README.md

 The purpose of the template file is to parse the CSV file and store its data to the database.
 Consider the CSV files contain sensor readings like temperature, pressure, etc. First of all, we will split the CSV file and convert it to JSON using *SplictRecord*, then convert the JSON to SQL and push to MySQL using NiFi processors *CunvertJSONToSQL* and *PutSQL*.
 As a second step, we will use *ExtractJsonPath* processor to extract some content from the JSON on which we want to apply some conditions.
 We will then use processor *RouteOnAttribute* to route the flow file to Kafka based on our custom condition.
 In this example, we will route the data to Kafka for those data having temperatures greater than 70°c.
 ## Importing template file to NiFi
 To use a template the first step is to import the template into the running instance of NiFi.
 You can import templates into the canvas using the *Operate Palette*.
 From the Operate Palette, click the "Upload Template" button, this will open an Upload Template dialog.
 Find and choose the template file to be imported to the instance of NiFi.
-In our case clone the repository or download the template file "FILE_NAME", and import it to the NiFi canvas.
+In our case clone the repository or download the template file *logger_data_parsing_template.xml*, and import it to the NiFi canvas.
+In this example, we create a custom property file 'conf/logger-data-parsing.properties' to add property values for NiFi processors.
+Ensure that:
+- Each custom property contains a distinct property value so that it is not overridden by existing environment properties, system properties, or FlowFile attributes.
+- Each node in a clustered environment is configured with the same custom properties(applicable for the clustered environments).
+- Update *nifi.variable.registry.properties* in *nifi.properties* file with the location of the custom property file(s)
+- Restart your NiFi instance(s) for the updates to be picked up.

 ## Updating template configuration and starting the process.
 ### Update template configuration